 Broad spectrum CBD is wonderful for those who want to experience the entourage effect.
 This therapeutic effect can only take place when the wide variety of cannabinoids within hemp are working together to maximize the most therapeutic benefits.

-Note: The entourage effect takes place in both full spectrum and broad spectrum CBD, and does not take place in isolate CBD.
+Note: The entourage effect takes place in both full spectrum and broad spectrum CBD.

 Less Processed Than Isolate CBD